-Today I have a 5 star restaurant secret recipe from Proof Bakery in Los Angeles, California.
-This compact cafe and bakery offers fresh-made pastries, cakes and locally roasted coffee.
+Today’s Restaurant Secret Recipe is from Proof Bakery in Los Angeles, California.
+This compact Cafe and bakery offers fresh-made pastries, cakes and locally roasted coffee.
 One of the amazing cakes they make at Proof Bakery is the chocolate espresso layer cake.
 This cake has layers of devil’s food cake, Valrhona cocoa powder, buttercream, chocolate crémeux and ganache.
 This is the ultimate cake for any chocolate lover.

-You can always find a great selection of cake recipes on our forum: Go Here
+You can always find a great selection of cake recipes on our forum: Here

 Proof Bakery’s Chocolate Espresso Layer Cake

 Like this recipe?
-Get all our 5 Star Restaurant Secret Recipes – Go Here
+Get our Restaurant Secret Recipes Cookbook – Here

 Chocolate cake and crumble garnish:

 - 1 cup cocoa powder